The Submission Window is now Closed

 Presenter Guidelines and Submission Requirements include:

 Submissions must include contact information and brief biography of the speaker(s) and co-presenters (limit 4).
 Biographies must be 50 words or less and written in third person.

 All submissions must be submitted electronically via the online submission process.
 If you do not receive an email confirmation, your proposal was not properly submitted or left incomplete.
-If you have questions regarding whether the proposal was submitted and accepted you must contact the chair and/or co-chair before the deadline of January 12, 2018 5pm CST.
-Notification of acceptance will be sent via email by January 21, 2018 at 5pm CST.
+If you have questions regarding whether the proposal was submitted and accepted you must contact the chair and/or co-chair.
+Notifications of acceptance/denials of proposals will be done very soon!

 Evaluation guidelines include a sub-committee reviewing each presentation for quality, timelines, relevance to the above tracks, material focused on topic according to title of presentation as well as potential attendee interest in the presentation proposed.
 Attendees should be able to gage the content of the session from the title and track assignment.